Johannes0Horn/scheme_interpreter/README.md

-This Scheme Interprter is based on Peter Michaux Scheme Interpreter: https://github.com/petermichaux/bootstrap-scheme/tree/master -->floats still remain to be added, Garbage Collector is not bug free yet.
+This Scheme Interpreter is based on Peter Michaux Scheme Interpreter: https://github.com/petermichaux/bootstrap-scheme/tree/master -->floats still remain to be added, Garbage Collector is not bug free yet.